springfall2008/batpred/docs/what-does-predbat-do.md

 - **Target SOC** - The target level that the battery is being charged to, e.g. we target 100% SOC means the battery is being charged to full
 - **Load** - The energy your home is using to power your equipment e.g. oven, lights or electric car charging
 - **Grid** - Your electric supply outside the house
-- **Import** - Electricy drawn from the grid to be used in the home or to charge the battery
+- **Import** - Electricity drawn from the grid to be used in the home or to charge the battery
-- **Export** - Electricy from your home from the battery or solar which is sent to the grid.
+- **Export** - Electricity from your home from the battery or solar which is sent to the grid.
 - **PV** - Solar power that is generated in your home
 - **Inverter** - The box that converts DC energy from solar or from your battery into AC power for your home and the grid.
 It also converts AC power from the grid into DC to charge a battery.
 - **Hybrid inverter** - An inverter that can charge a battery from solar directly using DC power as well as charging it from AC power from the grid.
 - **AC Coupled** - A battery that comes with it's own inverter and is always charge or discharged with AC (using an internal inverter)
 - **Slot** - A period of time where Predbat performs an action e.g. charging.
 In Predbat everything is a multiple of 5 minutes.